-The University of New Mexico will produce a standardized enrollment certification document validating a student's status for the current semester, preregistered semester and any semester for the past four calendar years.
-If a student wishes to have their entire academic history certified or semesters not covered by the certification process, they must request a transcript.
+The University of New Mexico will produce an Enrollment Certificate validating a student's status for the current semester, or a pre-registered (one week prior to start of classes) semester.
+If a student wishes to have their entire academic history certified or semesters not covered by the certification process, the student must request a transcript.
 The University of New Mexico does not certify expected graduation date.